-“The fox knows many things, but the hedge hog knows one big thing”
+“The fox knows many things, but the hedgehog knows one big thing”

-– Parable by Greek poet Archilochus.
+– Parable by the Greek poet Archilochus.

 FOX or HEDGEHOG?

-After reading about this parable first in a Jim Collins book, then encountering it a few more times, I began to wonder, am I a fox or am I a hedgehog?
+After reading about this parable first in a Jim Collins book, and then encountering it a few more times, I began to wonder, am I a fox or am I a hedgehog?

-So I wondered, when I provide high level strategic advice, am I a fox?
+So I wondered, when I provide high-level strategic advice, am I a fox?
 And when I take on a project, am I a hedgehog?

 Is there duplicity in this thinking?

 I believe it is possible to have both sides in a person.
 Possibly even in a very small focused team.
-I believe a large organization needs the focus of a hedgehog to preserve it’s core business and be great!
+I believe a large organization needs the focus of a hedgehog to preserve its core business and be great!
 Though to be great, I also believe the organization needs its foxes to stimulate progress.
 For my industry experience, I present that many times I’ve been “the expert hedgehog” and multiple times, I’ve been “the resident fox”.

 As referenced in other parts of this site, I am an avid book reader, audible book listener, and podcast listener.
-I also spend time on twitter, reddit, and LinkedIn following current discussions.
-In the earlier days it was CompuServe, Source, Genie, and local dial up BBS’s.
+I also spend time on Twitter, Reddit, and LinkedIn following current discussions.
+In the earlier days, it was CompuServe, Source, Genie, and local dial-up BBS’s.

 My earliest business education came from my attorney who also was an investor and worked with a few of the billion dollar companies that came out of the ’80s and ’90s.
-A Stanford grad, his guidance gave me an early glimpse to where I am today.
+A Stanford grad, his guidance gave me an early glimpse into where I am today.
 Luckily I was able to work off some of my bills providing computer support to the firm he was a partner in.
 He is one of my early mentors and business friends.

 Early books that influenced me were those by Michael Gerber The E-Myth, Tom Peters In Search of Excellence, and Andy Grove High Output Management.
-During the 1980’s and 1990’s, my ratio of technical to business books was higher and likely 5 to 1.
-Where as today that number is closer to 1 to 1 and likely 1 to 2.
+During the 1980s and 1990s, my ratio of technical to business books was higher and likely 5 to 1.
+Whereas today that number is closer to 1 to 1 and likely 1 to 2.

 I’ve also learned from the various partners I’ve worked with.
 Some I still bounce questions off of to this day even though we are no longer in the same business.
 While not all these relationships survived the business as I was told that nothing strains a business relationship like either making a lot of money or losing a lot of money.
 I’m still grateful for all the learning experiences, good and bad.

 I’ve now founded, or been a founding partner, in 7 businesses.
 Not all made money and only 4 had employees with one over 100 employees.
-I’ve also been involved in the creation of several companies through angel investing, or working with friends and business associates to create their companies.
+I’ve also been involved in the creation of several companies through angel investing or working with friends and business associates to create their companies.
 I’ve handled a variety of needs from ensuring registration with multiple government agencies, setting up accounting systems, and developing compensation plans.
 I tended to be the person who took on the misc projects and got them done which I’m also grateful for as it provided me a most varied set of experiences.

 To take 30+ years of experience and write it down, would take a book.
 Though in summary, I believe in a written vision and mission that is taught religiously to everyone in the organization.
 There has to be a clear purpose or “why” in the vision for people to relate to.
-Also in setting organization objectives and results and cascading them down throughout the organization lets departments and individuals own their contributions to the results.
-Though there is science to prove this works, I still consider the act of doing this an art and something I’m still practicing and improving.
+Also setting organization objectives and results and cascading them down throughout the organization lets departments and individuals own their contributions to the results.
+Though there is a science to prove this works, I still consider the act of doing this an art and something I’m still practicing and improving.